SeisComP/seiscomp/doc/base/concepts/inventory.rst

    elevations are given in meters.

 Inventories must be provided to |scname| in XML files in :term:`SCML` format.
-A convenient way to generate clean and correct inventory files in :term:`SCML` format is `SMP`_.
+A convenient way to generate clean and correct inventory files in :term:`SCML` format is :cite:t:`smp`.
 Tools are provided to convert between other formats:

 .. csv-table::